Edgar Çani: Return to Catania

 Çani returned to Catania ahead of 2014–15 season.
 He wasn't included to the team for the opening match against Virtus Lanciano, but made his first appearance of the season on 7 September by starting in the 3–2 away defeat to Pro Vercelli.
 He then was sent off in the matchday 7 against Frosinone on 4 October 2014. receiving a red card five minutes after coming in. Çani's first score-sheet contributions of the season came later on 25 October, where he scored the opener in the 3–1 rout against Vicenza.
 On 6 December 2014, he scored a goal, and provided an assist, in a 2–2 draw away at Bologna.
 He scored the third of the campaign two weeks later, a 6th-minute header, in a 2–2 draw against Brescia.

-Leeds United
+Loan at Leeds United

 On 2 February 2015, Çani joined Leeds United on loan for the remainder of the 2014–15 season, the deal includes an option to buy.
 Granddi N'Goyi's number was then changed to number six with Football League approval, with Çani taking the number 10 shirt.

 He made his debut, as an 85th-minute substitute, against Brentford on 7 February 2015.
 He was an unused substitute in the next game, against Reading.

 On 18 April 2015, Cani was one of six Massimo Cellino signings (along with Mirco Antenucci, Giuseppe Bellusci, Souleymane Doukara, Dario Del Fabro, Marco Silvestri) who controversially pulled out of the squad with an 'injury' the day before a 2–1 loss against Charlton Athletic.